chenyur/patch_rt.SC2/README.md

 Any conflicts will be noted in the change list

-Intended to work with Broodwar version 1.16.1
+Initially intended to work with English Broodwar version 1.16.1

 ## How to create your own patch_rt.mpq with custom hotkeys
 TODO